Amy Watt, London c1947, Watercolour by her daughter Mary Millar Watt.

 Their move to the country was supported by a convenient train line into London and Miillar in particular, was able to send stocks of POP drawings directly to the newspaper via rail.
 After a few years renting accomodation in the High Street of Dedham, Millar

 The Studio, Dedham c 1928.
 The modernist house that Millar built with vast studio windows overlooking the vale of Dedham.
-It was one of the first houses in Britain to use prefabricated roof trusses from Scandinavia.
+One of the first houses in Britain to use prefabricated roof trusses from Scandinavia.
 Millar sits with his legs dangling over the parapet, Amy on a garden bench watching over Mary in her oft-painted pink bonnet.

 Rookery Farm.
 Amy Watt.
 Oil on Canvas c1924.
 Millar bought a large piece of land to build their house and studio.
 Both Amy and her husband painted the nearby medieval farmhouse and outbuildings, and the vale beyond their own field that Constable had painted before them.